cbor-wg/seq/draft-ietf-cbor-sequence.md

 # The "+cbor-seq" Structured Syntax Suffix

-The use case for the "+cbor-seq" structured syntax suffix is the same as for "+cbor": It SHOULD be used by a media type when parsing the bytes of the media type object as a CBOR Sequence leads to a meaningful result that is at least sometimes not just a single CBOR data item.
+The use case for the "+cbor-seq" structured syntax suffix is analogous to that for "+cbor": It SHOULD be used by a media type when parsing the bytes of the media type object as a CBOR Sequence leads to a meaningful result that is at least sometimes not just a single CBOR data item.
 (Without the qualification at the end, this sentence is